cc-ru/wonderful/doc/manual/000-Home.md

 The same goes with layouts, styles...
 Literally everything in the library.

 ## Get started
-Start from reading the [Quickstart](Quickstart) article if you're familiar with OpenComputers and non-OC GUI libraries (Qt, GTK, etc.)—it shows how to build a simple GUI application.
+Start by reading the [Quickstart](Quickstart) article if you're familiar with OpenComputers and non-OC GUI libraries (Qt, GTK, etc.)—it shows how to build a simple GUI application.
 There's also the [Tutorial](Tutorial) that goes over the concepts thoroughly.
-Finally, use the [Reference](Reference) to find the documentation for the library contents.
+Finally, use the [API Reference](../) to find the documentation for the library contents.

 Have fun using the library!